• Nav Social Menu

 Gingerbread Fudge Recipe

-Filed Under: CELEBRATE, Christmas, COOK, Desserts, Holiday recipes Tagged With: fudge, gingerbread
+Filed Under: COOK, CELEBRATE, Christmas, Desserts, Holiday recipes Tagged With: fudge, gingerbread

 When you think of holiday foods, what do you think of?
 Certainly, gingerbread is one that pops to mind quickly for me.
 For my dad, one of his was fudge.
 My mom, and then later I, would make him some of his favorite fudge as a holiday treat.
 So, combining the two into this gingerbread fudge recipe seemed only fitting.